xieyuheng/inner/persons/judea-pearl/causality.md

 2. Given that we are willing to accept causal information about a phenomenon, what inferences can we draw from such information, and how?

+Ten years ago, when I began writing
+_Probabilistic Reasoning in Intelligent Systems_ (1988),
+I was working within the empiricist tradition.
+In this tradition, probabilistic relationships constitute the foundations of human knowledge, whereas causality simply provides useful ways of abbreviating and organizing intricate patterns of probabilistic relationships.
+Today, my view is quite different.
+I now take causal relationships to be the fundamental building blocks both of physical reality and of human understanding of that reality, and I regard probabilistic relationships as but the surface phenomena of the causal machinery that underlies and propels our understanding of the world.

 # 1 Introduction to Probabilities, Graphs, and Causal Models

 # 2 A Theory of Inferred Causation